 This maple grows gracefully as an upright, multi-branched, dwarf maple reaching about 6-7′ tall in 10 years.
 Like Autumn Moon, some shade during the hottest part of the day is preferred.
 Overall Moonrise has a compact shape, if pruned regularly, which makes it a good selection for a medium-sized garden.
 For more information, please see Pruning Japanese Maples.
 Once established hardy to – 20 degrees, USDA zone 5.

 I do want to make a note of feedback I received from a Facebook Group – Japanese Maples and Conifers.
 According to several maple-lovers in the mid-west and north east both Moonrise and Autumn Moon can handle full sun without burning.
 I mention this because it has been reported to me, but I have not tested it for myself.
 When in doubt provide shade in the hottest part of the day for your location.
-A second thing I learned from this group is some of the Moonrise maples sold are basically yellow-green without much color variegation.
-New growth may show some peach or orange color, but not throughout the entire maple as my primary photo shows.
-Any ideas, please let me know.
+Update as of December 30, 2021 – Moonrise can change from all yellow-green to variegated with all the other colors described from one year to the next.
+Stay tuned.

 The first two photos show container grown maples in my inventory with new spring color.
 The last photo is Moonrise also grown in a container with partial shade during the summer.